 DO THIS FIRST.
-This portion of the exam will also be due on exam day, March 5th, 11:00am.
-There will be a space on Blackboard for you to upload it by that time or earlier.
+This portion of the exam will also be due on exam day, October 6th, 11:00am.
+There will be a space in Canvas discussion for you to upload it by that time or earlier.

 Answer the following question thoroughly and precisely, in about three (3) pages, double-spaced.
 The essay should be a virtuoso piece of brilliance manifested in impressive eloquence, with facile reference to specifics from the mythological texts.